LighthouseL2/Clearfund/README.md

 ## 🙏 Acknowledgments

 - Built with Next.js and React
-- Web3 integration powered by Wagmi, RainbowKit, and Privy
+- Web3 integration powered by Wagmi, and Privy
 - UI components from Radix UI and shadcn/ui

 ---